bsakbar/data-structures/Final_Assignments/Photocell/README.md

 *This was a data structure class project at Parsons School of Design*
  <!-- [Sensor Endpoint](http://35.170.62.91:8080/sensor) | [Sensor Visualization](http://35.170.62.91:8080/ss) -->

 I enjoyed working on this project.
-I've been working with a [photoresistor](https://github.com/bsakbar/data-structures/blob/master/week8/Photoresistor_2.png), I measured the light exposure in my livingroom, the device had been sitting on my TV stand, next to a table lamp and between two windows.
+I worked with a [photoresistor](https://github.com/bsakbar/data-structures/blob/master/week8/Photoresistor_2.png), I measured the light exposure in my livingroom, the device had been sitting on my TV stand, next to a table lamp and between two windows.

  - We started with setting up the new photon and Particle console, to register a Particle.variable() with the cloud to read brightness levels.
  ```javascript